friedue/Notes/scRNA-seq_RNAvelocity.md

  	* one with spliced (`S`)
  	* one with unspliced counts (`U`)

-For each gene, a phase-plot is constructed.
+For each *gene*, a phase-plot is constructed.
 That phase-plot is used to estimate the gene- and cell-specific velocity.
 The phase-plot is a scatterplot of the relevant row (gene) from the U and S matrices (well, a moment estimator of these quantities, but that is a minor point).
 In other words, the gene-specific velocities are determined by the relationship of S and U. [(HansenLabBlog)](http://www.hansenlab.org/velocity_batch)